prestonharberts/fedora-40-configuration/docs/extensions.md

     - Show window title in app menu: Never
     - Show window buttons in top bar: Never
 - User Themes by fmuellner
+- Worksapce Dry Names by ecrevisseMiroir (typo included)
+  - Name workspaces Primary, Secondary, and so on
 - Workspace Switcher Manager by GdH
   - General
     - Workspaces